exoscale/tools.project/README.md

 forward to api calls.
 API calls also return an upated context, so that can be useful for chaining commands in an efficient way.

-## project.edn
+## deps.edn/project.edn

 see [project.sample.edn](project.sample.edn)

-It's loaded as an aero file.
 All keys are static, it's purely declarative, this library will make no attempt to modify its contents.
-You are expected to namespace keys, if you don't they'll be assumed to be part of `:exoscale.project/*`
+You are expected to namespace keys, you can avoid using namespaces when passing args via the command line, in which case they are assumed to be under `:exoscale.project/*.

 ## clj-new template